issar13/issar13/README.md

 ### Welcome to my github page

 I'm a seasoned Backend Software Engineer with expertise in a wide range of technologies and a strong focus on creating scalable software solutions.
-With a passion for innovation and a deep understanding of web development, I bring extensive knowledge in Node.js, TypeScript, and NestJS to the table.
-My skill set encompasses not only solid proficiency in Algorithms, Data Structures, Database Systems, Object-Oriented Programming, Design Patterns, and Web Sockets, but also exceptional problem-solving skills that allow me to tackle complex challenges head-on.
+With a passion for innovation and a deep understanding of web development, I bring extensive knowledge in Node.js, TypeScript, ReactJS and NestJS to the table, plus exceptional problem-solving skills that allow me to tackle complex challenges head-on.

-I have a holistic approach to software development.
-I thrive in dynamic environments where I can constantly expand my horizons and stay up to date with the latest trends and technologies.
-I'm well-versed in both Back-End and Front-End technologies.
-Furthermore, I have a strong background in Linux, Virtualization, Cloud Computing, and DevOps, enabling me to design and implement robust and scalable systems.
-I take great pride in paying attention to detail and commitment to delivering high-quality products on time.
-I embrace challenges with enthusiasm and continuously seek opportunities for personal and professional growth
+I thrive in dynamic environments where I can constantly expand my horizons and stay up to date with the latest technologies.
+Furthermore, I have a strong background in Linux, Cloud Computing, and DevOps, enabling me to design and implement robust and scalable systems.
+I embrace challenges with enthusiasm and continuously seek opportunities for personal and professional growth.

 ## 👨🏻‍💻 About me